I had a journalism career that lasted about two and a half years.

 It began when I co-founded a monthly magazine my junior year of college called BLADU.
 The experience gave me something to focus my energy on, which was good, because most of my college life was dedicated to seeing how high I could get my blood-alcohol content on a budget of $70 a week (answer: pretty high).
 And running a magazine, even a sophomoric magazine full of typos, was no small task.

 The magazine wasn’t great, but it wasn’t the worst thing to come out of the college, either.
 Some people read it.
-I know this because I got into trouble with the school’s administration, its fraternities, and nearly every organization on campus that took itself seriously every time a new issue came out.
+I know this because we got into trouble with the school’s administration, its fraternities, and nearly every organization on campus that took itself seriously every time a new issue came out.

 One of our proudest moments was when we called the school’s president, whose name was Richard, “President Dick,” because he insisted that one of the school’s janitors call him “President [insert last name here].”
 Our school was tiny and informal.
 That kind of pretentiousness didn’t sit well with us.
 So we did our part to keep his ego in check.